-File local-rpm.h is used for definition of any other of packages that you would like to install and are not included in the LCG-1/CrossGrid bundle, or are included and you don't want them to be installed.
+File local-rpm.h is used for definition of any other of packages that you would like to install and are not included in the LCG-2/CrossGrid bundle, or are included and you don't want them to be installed.
 One such package is the package of the local CA which is specific for each site.
-For instance in Greece the local CA is HellasGridCA operated by Aristotle University of Thessaloniki.
-It is up to the administators to contact with the appropriate CA and get the RPM packages with local security settings.
-In our case the package is named ca\HellasGrid-local-0.1-1.noarch.rpm.
-The has be copied directory rpm /opt/local/linux/7.3/RPMS/security and the following line has to be added in local-rpm.h:
+For instance in Greece the local CA is HellasGridCA operated by the Aristotle University of Thessaloniki.
+It is up to the administrators to contact with the appropriate CA and get the RPM packages with local security settings.
+In our case for instance the package is named ca\HellasGridrpm to be copied local-0.1-1.noarch.rpm.
+The has in directory /opt/local/linux/7.3/RPMS/security and the following line has to be appended in local-rpm.h: